By Isabella @TheWandCarver

 In ancient Egypt the “Holy Sycamore” was believed to connect the world of the living with the world of the dead, but this information is due to a mistranslation; Sycamore has been mistakenly credited with being sacred to the Egyptians.
 And the Sycamore tree is mentioned many times in the Bible, so I’ve read.

 Sycamore symbolises development, perseverance and vitality.
 They are often able to grow where no other tree can; represents versatility and symbolises coldness.
 It is believed to promote relaxation and harmony, whilst at the same time raising energy levels and banishing lethargy.
 It is good for any magic to do with prosperity, love or longevity.
 It is said to bring success and abundance, but also to teach humility.
 Also said to be good for using in healing potions.
-Sycamore is a Fire element.
+Sycamore is an air and water element tree.

 More correctly called Great Maple, in North America, the Native Americans used the sap from Sycamore for wine-making and syrup!
 In healing remedies, it was used for wound dressing and a variety of medicinal purposes, including cold and cough remedies.
 It was also used for dietary, dermatological, gynaecological, respiratory, and for gastrointestinal problems.